 At Banana in a Nutshell's premiere, producer John Barnett offered Liang the opportunity to turn her documentary into a narrative feature.
 Liang has described it as an "'angels chorus' moment".
 "Most film graduates want the opportunity to make a feature film and it's a really hard road.
 But to have someone stride up to you and offer it to you is an incredibly lucky happenstance."
 In 2005 Liang was named New Filmmaker of the Year by screen organisation SPADA.

-The dramatised version of Liang's romance emerged in 2011 as My Wedding and Other Secrets.
-The film won glowing reviews: The Herald's Peter Calder found "an unaffected charm about this movie that grabs you from the get-go", while The Dominion Post's Linda Burgess wrote: "It's possible that My Wedding and Other Secrets is the sweetest little New Zealand movie ever."
-Laing shared an Aotearoa Film and Television Award with Angeline Loo, for the screenplay, and was nominated for Best Film and Best Director.
+The dramatised version of Liang's romance emerged in 2011 as hit film My Wedding and Other Secrets.
+It won glowing reviews: The Herald's Peter Calder found "an unaffected charm about this movie that grabs you from the get-go", while The Dominion Post's Linda Burgess wrote: "It's possible that My Wedding and Other Secrets is the sweetest little New Zealand movie ever."
+Liang shared an Aotearoa Film and Television Award with Angeline Loo, for the screenplay, and was nominated for Best Film and Best Director.

 In-between Banana and Wedding, Liang directed, wrote and edited Take 3 (2008).
 The short film got a special mention in its section at the Berlin Film Festival.
 The comedy follows a trio of young Asian-Kiwi female actors over three horrifying auditions.
 Liang went on to join the writing and directing team on sketch series A Thousand Apologies, New Zealand's first prime time Asian comedy.